fjukstad/gographer/README.md

     http.ListenAndServe( ":8080", http.FileServer( http.Dir( "." ) ) )

-and open localhost:8080 in a webbrowser to se the graph.
+Open localhost:8080 in a webbrowser to se the graph.

+Modify the d3js implementation and visualization to your preferences.